toogoodbruh/MyMAlloc/README.md

 ### Test Program Descriptions

+    //try to allocate 0
+    //try to allocate bigger than memory
+    //randomly fill array with 49 chunks of size 10 up to size 64
+    //try to make chunk bigger than remaining chunk
+    //try to allocate 0
+    //then make a final chunk filling the rest of the array
-try to allocate 0
+    //try to allocate 0
-try to allocate bigger than memory randomly fill array with 49 chunks of size 10 up to size 64 try to make chunk bigger than remaining chunk try to allocate 0 then make a final chunk filling the rest of the array try to allocate 0 try to allocate bigger than memory prove no chunks overlap, all addresses are divisible by 4, and that no chunks go outside allocated memory above also proves part 6 free just 1 char outside memory on both sides of memory try to free addresses outside of chunks then free first chunk, last chunk and any middle chunk; save sizes try to free addresses outside of chunks reallocate chunks in 2 half size chunks (unless they are size 1, then reallocate as itself) free memory in random order free twice each time to show that error checking works between each free, check that no adjacent chunks are unallocated, proper chunk is unallocated this proves that allocation was proper in first place every 5 chunks freed, allocate new memory of size 3 in new array free entire array except one allocate a chunk for one third of memory size free last one and last chunk allocate a chunk for whole memory free

-start over without reinitializing, repeat 10 times
+    //try to allocate bigger than memory
+    //try to allocate 1, showing malloc is full
+    //prove no chunks overlap, all addresses are divisible by 4, and that no chunks go outside allocated memory
+    //above also proves part 6
+    //free just 1 char outside memory on both sides of memory
+    //try to free addresses outside of chunks
+    //then free first & last chunk
+    //free memory in random order until whole mymalloc is free
+    //proves coalescing
+    //allocate a chunk for whole memory
+    //free

+    //also note - finish memgrind 4 & 5 (& clean)

 ### Design Properties Proven